Holmes7/holmes7.github.io/src/pages/posts/unix-pipes.md

 ```

 It's quite intuitive to understand what the output will be here-the first five lines of the unzipped file.
 But how is it all actually processed?
 Clearly the entire file isn't downloaded as the command executed in seconds.
 But how does the aws command know to copy only the first five lines?
 Is the head command communicating something special to it?
-Let's explore.

 ## Unix philosophy